JamesRagnar/audiobookshelf-api-swift/Documentation/interface_template.md

 ## Summary

-An overview of Interface structure, compoenents, and exceptions.
+An overview of Interface structure, components, and exceptions.

 ## Overview